 I think this is the most exciting blog post I’ve done… so bear with me while I ramble on and on.
-‘Cause I am.
 This cocktail for the week is solely dedicated to my hometown high school and their basketball team, the ECHS Mariners in Beaufort, NC.
-My boys won the freakin’ NC STATE CHAMPIONSHIP.
+My boys won the NC STATE CHAMPIONSHIP.
 Way to go!!!!

-I made this cocktail just for you… in yellow and blue.
-Even though I know you boys can’t drink alcohol, I’m celebratin’ for ya.
+Even though I know you boys can’t drink alcohol, I’m celebrating for you.
 The oldest of you guys can enjoy this cocktail in about three years.
 And when you do, raise your glass and say cheers to The Blond Cook ECHS alumni.
-‘Cause I rocked those halls of ECHS back in the day (or at least, I thought I did). 🙂
+Because I rocked those halls of ECHS back in the day (or at least, I thought I did).

 I am so proud of you guys.
 Because I know how hard you’ve worked to achieve this dream.
 You’re going places and DON’T EVER give up on your dreams.
 No matter WHAT life hands you… keep on truckin’.
 Just like you’ve done.
 You rocked this out and I salute you.

 Do you know I STILL have my ECHS sweatshirt from back in 2003?